CLMartello/cub3d/README.md

 ## AI Usage
 AI was utilized in this project for the following tasks:
-Technical Explanations: Assisting in the conceptual breakdown of the Digital Differential Analyzer (DDA) implementation.

-Documentation: Generating the project's README.md and clarifying specific algorithm steps.
+Technical Explanations: Assisting in the conceptual breakdown of the Digital Differential Analyzer (DDA) implementation and clarifying specific algorithm steps.

 ## Technical Highlights
 DDA Algorithm: Used for infinite precision in wall detection on a 2D grid, avoiding the "skipping" issues found in constant-step algorithms.